 Degree-Specific Requirements for Transfer

 The following degrees have statewide agreements that specify which lower-division courses you must complete at FRCC before transferring.
-Use these worksheets to help you plan your courses.
+See the degree requirements for each transfer degree:

 FRCC has partnered with several Colorado institutions for specific baccalaureate majors.
 These agreements specify which lower-division courses you must complete at FRCC before transferring.